Crowns as retracts: Four-crowns as retracts

 \begin{definition} We define

-\end{definition} As indicated on the right of Figure \ref{fig_CGraph}, $\A$ contains the three sub-posets of $C$ on the left of $\fC$ in Figure \ref{fig_CGraph}, whereas $\B$ contains the three sub-posets on the right. $\V$ contains the three sub-posets of $C$ on top of $\fC$ in Figure \ref{fig_CGraph}, and $\W$ contains the three sub-posets on the bottom.
+\end{definition} These four subsets of $\Co$ are indicated on the right of Figure \ref{fig_CGraph}.
 We note that no L-edge exists between a vertex belonging to $\A$ and a vertex belonging to $\B$.
 Correspondingly, vertices belonging to $\V$ and $\W$ are not connected by an U-edge.